jennaoconnor01/OxfordManualsSLM/README.md

 LangChain — orchestration layer
 Ollama + Llama 3 — local language model for answer generation python-dotenv — environment variable management

 Notes

 The FAISS index files are not committed to this repository.
 Run embed.py to generate them locally.
 The system is designed to answer only from retrieved context.
 If the answer is not found in the documentation, the model will say so rather than hallucinate.
 Raw PDF files and intermediate extraction outputs are excluded from the repository via .gitignore.

+Note on Data
+This repository includes pre-processed text chunks derived from publicly available Oxford PlasmaLab documentation.
+Raw PDF manuals are not included due to copyright.
+To run the full pipeline from scratch, obtain the relevant Oxford instrument manuals and place them in the data/ folder before running extract_all_pdfs.py.

 License
 MIT